 In the early days of numerical control and until the beginning of the 1970s, the application of the technology was heavily oriented towards production of small batches of parts, with less than 50 units in each batch.
 (Gebhardt & Hatzold, pp. 49-50.)
-But in the 1970s, increasing emphasis has been put on (1) making NC machines larger, faster, and more accurate, thus increasing their production capacity and making them more competitive with transfer machines in certain applications, and (2) integrating NC machines into larger systems.
+But in the 1970s, increasing emphasis has been put on (1) making NC machines larger, faster, and more accurate, thus increasing their production capacity and making them more competitive with transfer machines in certain applications, and (2) integrating NC machines into larger systems, often through the use of industrial robots.
 NC machines are to an increasing extent equipped with tool changing and materials handling devices which makes it possible to connect several NC machines together into larger cells or systems.
+These materials or tool handling devices may consist of mechanical devices, automatically guided vehicles, and industrial robots, or a combinaton of these.
+The versatility and programmability of robots make them an important, often essential, element of flexibility in integrated production systems.
 In addition, the numerical controllers themselves have become more sophisticated.
-Whereas the early NC machines had paper tape and later integrated 1970s controls, the development in the has involved circuit computerized numerical control (CNC) -- essentially a microcomputer which stores programs for the machine and which orders and controls the operation of the machine -- and direct numerical control (DNC) which ties together several CNC machines via a central minicomputer.
+Whereas the early NC machines had paper tape and later integrated circuit controls, the development in the 1970s has involved computerized numerical control (CNC) -- essentially a microcomputer which stores programs for the machine and which orders and controls the operation of the machine -- and direct numerical control (DNC) which ties together several CNC machines via a central minicomputer.
 (DEK, 1981, pp. 132-4.)

 A computerized system which comprises several CNC machines, a materials handling system (perhaps in the form of industrial robots), a tool changing system, and a central control system may be referred to as a flexible manufacturing system (FMS).
 It serves the same purpose as a conventional automated production system (transfer machine), except that the FMS can be more easily re-programmed and can accommodate larger variations in the size and shape of workpieces and in the sequence and number of operations to be performed.
 Also, the fact that the system is computerized opens up the possibility of connecting it to other computerized systems within the firm.
 For example, to the extent that product design within the firm is computerized (via computer aided design, CAD, systems), it is possible in principle to make drawings available directly to the computer aided manufacturing system (CAM).
-When systems of this sort are fully implemented -there are only a handful of such systems operational in the world today -- the degree of flexibility is increased enormously in relation to the situation only a decade ago.
+When systems of this sort are fully implemented -- there are only a handful of such systems operational in the world today -- the degree of flexibility is increased enormously in relation to the situation only a decade ago.

-II.6 Summary of the History of Machine Tool Development: Some Reflections
+I.6 Summary of the History of Machine Tool Development: Some Reflections